 While US law establishes protections for copyright holders, it also defines limitations to their rights.
 One such example is the doctrine of fair use (Section 107).
 Individuals using copyrighted works for "purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship or research" can weigh their use against the four factors defined in Section 107 to determine if they need to seek permission from the copyright holder.
-The four factors are:

 The staff of OWU Libraries use the four factors to determine whether or not to secure copyright permissions for electronic reserves.